 Campbell Scientific provides air quality and pollution monitoring systems built around rugged, low-power meteorological stations.
 These are in use at refineries, landfills, construction and remediation sites, and in many other locations where particulates, gases, or even odors need to be monitored.
 Measurements and data acquired by these systems can be used for compliance monitoring, alarming or notification, and air-quality and dispersion modeling.Read more

 Customize a System

-Air Quality & Pollution System ComponentsWe offer a variety of products that can be used to create custom Air Quality & Pollution systems.
+Air Quality and Pollution System ComponentsWe offer a variety of products that can be used to create custom Air Quality and Pollution systems.
 Please don't hesitate to let us help you configure a full system that meets your exact needs.
-We've listed many of the major components relevant to Air Quality & Pollution below.
+We've listed many of the major components relevant to Air Quality and Pollution below.

 Dataloggers used in Air Quality Monitoring

 Our monitoring stations are based around a programmable datalogger (typically a CR800, CR1000 or CR3000) that measures the sensors, then processes, stores, and transmits the data.
 Our low-power dataloggers have wide operating temperature ranges, programmable execution intervals, onboard instructions, and ample input channels for commonly used sensors.
 Wind processing algorithms, including the Yamartino method of computing standard deviation of wind direction, are standard in the datalogger instruction sets.
 Our dataloggers interface directly to most sensors, eliminating external signal conditioning.